Iron Man 2020: Fictional character biography

+In his earlier appearances, the nature of Arno Stark's family relation with Tony Stark is not specified.
+In Avengers West Coast # 61 (1990), Arno calls Tony his uncle.
+What If ?
+(Vol.2) # 53 (1993) reveals that Arno is - at least in the alternate timeline depicted in that issue - the son of Morgan Stark, Tony's unscrupulous cousin, which makes him Tony's first cousin once removed.

-Arno is Tony Stark's future first cousin once removed, and the unscrupulous Morgan Stark's son.
-Arno inherited the company Stark Industries.
+Arno inherited at some point the company Stark Industries.
 Rather than use the armor for heroic deeds, he prefers to act as a hired mercenary or commit acts of corporate espionage to cripple his competitors for industrialist gain.

 In his original appearance, the Iron Man of 2020 was employed by Sunset Bain (as an old woman) to destroy Machine Man after he was accidentally discovered and subsequently reactivated by the Midnight Wreckers, rebellious youths who scavenged discarded technology.
-Despite ostensibly superior power, Iron Man was defeated by the furious Machine Man who went on to claim "I'm a better man than you."
+Despite ostensibly superior power, Iron Man was defeated by the furious Machine Man who went on to state "I'm a better man than you."

-In another story, Arno's factory is infiltrated by Robert Saunders, a heavily scarred man who starts a countdown on a powerful bomb of Stark's design, threatening Stark's wife and son (trapped in the factory) and the surrounding city.
-The only way to deactivate the device is with a retinal scan of Saunders, but Saunders is killed and his body destroyed while trying to escape.
+In The Amazing Spider-Man Annual #20, Arno's factory is infiltrated by Robert Saunders, a heavily scarred man who starts a countdown on a powerful bomb of Stark's design, threatening Stark's wife and son (trapped in the factory) and the surrounding city.
+The only way to deactivate the device is with a retinal scan of Saunders, but Saunders is killed and his body destroyed while trying to escape Stark.
 To get the scan data, Stark travels back in time to the "present" (i.e. 1986, when the story was published) to find Saunders as a child.
-He is soon mistaken for the "current" Iron Man (Tony Stark) and attacked by one of Tony's enemies, Blizzard (Gregor Shapanka).
-Arno, knowing his time in the 20th century is limited, kills Blizzard and continues his search for the young Saunders.
+He is soon mistaken for the "current" Iron Man (Tony Stark) and attacked by one of Tony's enemies, Blizzard.
+Arno, knowing his time in the 20th century is limited, immediately kills Blizzard.
 This draws the attention of Spider-Man who also mistakes Arno for Tony and further mistakes Arno's attempts to obtain a retinal scan of Saunders as an attack on the boy.
-While protecting Saunders, Spider-Man evades various attempts by Arno to get hold of the boy, while Arno becomes increasingly desperate as his time in the 20th century nears its end.
-One of Arno's attacks seriously injures Saunders; the scars Arno inflicted would eventually lead Saunders's vengeance-minded future self to sabotage Arno's factory, thus Arno unwittingly creates the situation he traveled back in time to resolve and Spider-Man is sufficiently angered to directly attack the much more powerful Arno.
-Surprised by the assault and overwhelmed by Spider-Man's far greater speed, Arno's armor is significantly damaged.
-When he is pulled back to his own time, he finds himself standing in the center of a huge crater, having returned too late to prevent the bomb's detonation and the destruction of his family, factory and city.
+Spider-Man evades various attempts by Arno to get hold of the child, while Arno becomes increasingly desperate as his time in the 20th century nears its end.
+One of Arno's attacks seriously injures Saunders; the scars Arno inflicted would eventually lead Saunders's vengeance-minded future self to sabotage Arno's factory, thus Arno unwittingly creates the situation he traveled back in time to resolve.
+An angry Spider-Man then directly attacks Arno and, despite Arno's superior firepower, overwhelms him with his speed and damages his armor.
+Arno is then pulled back to his own time where he finds himself standing in the center of a huge crater, having returned too late to prevent the bomb's detonation and the destruction of his family, factory and city.